 Engaging with customers through social media presents a wealth of opportunities to grow your hospitality business, create opportunities and enhance reputation.
 It can, however, also be a minefield for reputational mishaps and poor outcomes.
-The key is to put in place procedures and strategies to minimize risks, while capitalizing on the many advantages that social networking brings.
+The key is to put in place procedures and strategies to minimize risks while capitalizing on the many advantages that social networking brings.

 Hospitality and Social Media No Nos

 When your business is online in the social media space, like it or not, you are engaged in a two-way conversation with customers, potential customers and whoever chooses to be in that space with you.
 Inevitably, this creates an invitation for criticism and negative feedback.
-Some of the more common ways for handling this type of feedback actually do more harm than good and should be avoided.
+Some of the more common ways of handling this type of feedback actually do more harm than good and should be avoided.
 These are:

 - Ignoring or failing to respond to negative feedback or complaints.